 Whatever you decide, it’s best to get a quote from an experienced, reputable dealer like BEMAC.
 Keeping new cars looking new isn’t always cheap, and spending more money on a PPF installation is typically a better choice than going for the lowest quote you can find.

-Paint protection film and ceramic coatings are two of the most popular options for exterior car care.
-Both will protect the paint, but no option will be a bulletproof way of keeping your car’s finish pristine, so it’s important to choose the right option for you.
+Paint protection film, vinyl wrap and ceramic coatings are three of the most popular options for exterior car care.
+All will protect the paint, but no option will be a bulletproof way of keeping your car’s finish pristine, so it’s important to choose the right option for you.
 Learn more about paint protection film and ceramic coating here to help you decide.

 Paint Protection Film